fdiebel/studio-rod-adaptor/README.md

 Lightweight to Studio Rod Adaptor
 =============

 Allows for mounting lightweight accessories made for 15mm rods w/ 60mm spacing on studio hardware that uses 15m rods at 100mm spacing.
-Perefct fro light accessories, such as a follow focus.
+Perfect for light accessories, such as a follow focus.

 Designed with [FreeCAD](http://www.freecadweb.org/).